swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

-We've known this for some time over here in the [ClojureScript](http://github.com/clojure/clojurescript) corner of the world - all of our collections are immutable and modeled directly on the original Clojure versions written in Java and modern JavaScript engines have now been tuned to the point that it's no longer uncommon to see collection performance within 2.5X of the Java Virtual Machine.
+We've known this for some time over here in the [ClojureScript](http://github.com/clojure/clojurescript) corner of the world - all of our collections are immutable and modeled directly on the original Clojure versions written in Java.
+Modern JavaScript engines have now been tuned to the point that it's no longer uncommon to see collection performance within 2.5X of the Java Virtual Machine.